Whistler Sliding Centre: Construction

 This venue was constructed on a First Nations designated site.
 According to the Squamish, the area is referred to as a "Wild Spirit Place" or Kwekwayex Kwelh7aynexw while the Lil'oet call the area A7x7ulmecw or "Spirited Ground".
 It represents the beating of the Thunderbird's huge wings filled with thunder in the air.

 Originally budgeted for C$55 million, the track's actual costs were C$105 million (€68 million).
 The track is made of 350 MT of reinforced concrete that was applied using pressurized spraying to reach a maximum thickness of 6 in.
 Additionally, the track contains 12 km of steel conduit, 600 awnings, and 700 lights.
 A total of 350 track footings were used to set the track on its proper foundation.
 Forty percent of those footings were completed by July 2006.
 There are over 100 km of ammonia refrigeration piping used to keep the track frozen.
 Sloping and curves were contoured to within 1 to 3 mm of the planned design course.
 Ice thickness is 2 to 5 cm that is maintained by hand.
 There are 36 on-track video cameras and 42 "timing eyes" located at the Sliding Centre.
 The track also includes a control tower and administration buildings.
 There are two spectator overpasses (between turns 1 and 2, and turns 6 and 7) and three spectator underpasses (between turns 8 and 9, turns 11 and 12, and turns 15 and 16).
 It seated 11,650 spectators during the 2010 Games.

+The emergency changes to the luge start houses implemented during the 2010 Winter Olympics ultimately became permanent.
+The men's start remained at the location originally designated for the women's and doubles events, deactivating the original men's start house, which was adjacent to the bobsleigh and skeleton start house.
+The women's and doubles start, which had been temporarily moved to the junior start in 2010, now has a dedicated start house located before turn 7 (Lueder Loop) as of the FIL World Luge Championships 2013.